How to Make Homemade Masala Chai

 4. Anise seed – similar to star anise, but with a sharper flavour.

-5. Fenugreek – more common in dishes than in chai masala, fenugreek will give sweet and nutty flavour.
+5. – more common in dishes than in chai masala, fenugreek will give sweet and nutty flavour.

 6. Black pepper – black peppercorns are a common ingredient, especially in pre-made masala chai blends.